Julien-Marcou/Unicode-Emoji/README.md

  - grouped by category
  - without emojis from the flags category
  - without emojis from the 0.6 & 0.7 versions
- - without emojis from all versions above version 12.0
+ - without emojis from all versions above version 12.0 (does not exclude emojis from the version 12.0)

 ```javascript
 const groupBy = 'category';